-Goldendoodle Grooming Tip: Generally, you should go with the grain of the hair, but you can achieve a shorter length if you go against the grain of the hair with the same blade.
+Doodle / Goldendoodle Grooming Tip: Generally, you should shave with the grain of the hair, but you can achieve a bit of a shorter length if you go against the grain of the hair.

-If you don’t want a cut that is uniform between the body and face, this is when you will want to pull out your thinning shears and goldendoodle grooming scissors.
+If you don’t want a cut that is uniform between the body and face, this is where you will want to pull out your thinning shears and grooming scissors.

 Are you liking these videos?
 View the full versions of these videos with detailed explanations, tips, and additional commentary in The Doodle Doods DIY Dog Grooming Blueprint!

-If clippers do not achieve the look you want for your goldendoodle’s legs and feet, you should continue using your grooming scissors.
+If clippers won’t achieve the look you want for your Doodle’s legs and feet, you should continue using your grooming scissors.

-First start by combing the leg hairs upward so they stand up.
-Then using the scissors, gradually chop away any hair on the legs and feet to your desired length.
+If proceeding with a scissor trim, start by combing the leg hairs upward so they stand up.
+Using your scissors, gradually chop away any hair on the legs and feet to the desired length.

 And there you have it.
-Now you know how to groom a goldendoodle yourself!
+Now you know how to groom your Doodle yourself!

 Did you like these videos?
 View the full versions of these videos with detailed explanations, tips, and additional commentary in The Doodle Doods DIY Dog Grooming Blueprint!

-Do you have any other tips or suggestions for how to groom a goldendoodle?
+Do you have any other tips or suggestions on Doodle grooming?
+Leave your comments below!